TeoOG/Unity3D-dodgem-/README.md

 # DODGEM

-How to play : unzip files and click on SUGROUOMENA.exe
+How to play : Download , then unzip "Build.rar" .
+To play , click on SUGROUOMENA.exe